Kiev’s equality march passes peacefully

 “We took an oath to protect every person and citizen of our country.
 We, of course, didn’t take that oath to protect people selectively and will ensure safety,” said Khatia Dekanoidze, chief of the Ukrainian national police force on Thursday before the march.

 In Ukraine, vocal police support to protect gay people signals a change from the past.
 “Last year at the planning meeting for the march with the police and Western diplomats one of the police looked at me and said ‘you want blood I can see it,’” said Zoryan Kis, an activist responsible for security at the march.
+The Sunday Equality March in Kiev was a test of whether Ukraine can trump intolerance imported by the Kremlin and promoted by Ukrainian far-right groups.

 Unlike in past years, Western government scrutiny, as well as training and equipping Ukraine’s new police helped communicate to local authorities that protecting LGBTQ rights is an important factor in judging the country’s European ambitions.
 Europeans and American embassies sent security experts to evaluate police preparations and monitor the march and special Envoy for the Human Rights of LGBTI Persons Randy Berry visited from Washington to meet with officials.